Casagrande Plasticity Chart

 Interpretative Casagrande Plasticity Chart

-The current tool is an implementation of Casagrande’s plasticity chart (1948).
-It is used to classify fine-grained soils using their plasticity characteristics as expressed by the Plasticity Index (IP) and Liquid Limit (LL).
+This current tool implements the modified Casagrande Plasticity Chart (1948), including the A-line, to classify fine-grained soils based on their plasticity characteristics as expressed by the Plasticity Index (IP) and Liquid Limit (LL).

 Young's Modulus of Soil